ahmet-cigil/Manjaro-Linux-with-i3wm-Installation/README.md

 # My Manjaro i3 Installation Guide

 This is intended only to reinstall Manjaro i3 asap for my own purposes.
-Feel free to use!
+It is hopefully useful for others, as well!

 - **boot** into live USB with **proprietary drivers** enabled
 - Dell **keyboard** is French Macintosh